berkimbayev/kinnow/README.md

 #
 ### Software

-In traditional movie theaters, each projection system is managed on an individual machine, by an individual technician.
-Additionally, all ticket sales are managed on a separate computer, by a manager.
+In traditional movie theaters, each projection system is managed by an individual technician, using special software on a separate machine.
+Additionally, all screenings and sales (tickets and food) are managed by the theater manager, using another special software on another separate machine.

 In Kinnow, the goal was to develop a proprietary software to manage all screens and all sales from one computer, by one person.
-This theater management system (or TMS) should be connected to consumer apps (on iOS and Android) and touchscreens inside the theater.
-The theater guests can buy tickets using these apps and touchscreens.
-There should be no cashiers, no ushers, no queues, and no paper tickets.
-Only turnstiles similar to those in subways.
-To enter a theater, guests need to scan their digital tickets.
+This theater management system (or TMS) should have a very clean and intuitive user interface similar to Google Calendar (with drag-n-drop movie scheduling, flexible ticket pricing, and advanced analytics).
+It should be seamlessly integrated with consumer apps (for iOS and Android) and a website.

+The theater guests can buy tickets using these apps or touch panels inside the theater.
+There should be no cashiers, no ushers, no queues, and no paper tickets at all.
+Only digital tickets (e.g. QR-codes) and turnstiles similar to those in subways.
+To enter the screening, a guest just need to scan their digital ticket on the turnstile.
-Other features:

-1. For the theater managers – simple drag-n-drop movie scheduling, flexible ticket pricing, and advanced analytics.

-2. For the theater guests – an app/website with clean and intuitive interface similar to Google Calendar.

 This fully digital experience contributes to the overall futuristic feel of the theater.